Freight Quote FAQs

 My goods are too heavy to be lifted by hand and are being sent interstate – does that mean I need to send them on a pallet?

 Strictly speaking, bulky freight doesn’t have to be shipped on pallets, but it will always be the recommended method.
 Pallets are a universal method of transporting bulky and heavy items.
 Items which are shipped off pallets require more time and care to load and unload, whereas palletised goods can be quickly and easily moved by an experienced forklift operator.
 Of course there are certain types of goods which, due to size and shape are not suited to be transported on pallets.
 In these cases it’s important that you package the consignment with extra care, and advise us of any special handling requirements – e.g. whether the freight can be loaded with a forklift, or whether a crane is required, etc.

 Can Freight Quote guarantee delivery within a deadline?

 Our Urgent Delivery guarantee promises our customers a full refund if the driver fails to arrive at the delivery address within the requested deadline, subject to our standard terms and conditions, and of course subject to the information provided to us being complete and correct.
-While almost all deliveries do arrive on time, we can of course not guarantee that a delay can not occur.
-The very common risks associated with road transport makes it impossible to guarantee a delivery time, even though we take every step possible to ensure that your goods are delivered within the requested timeframe.
+While almost all deliveries do arrive on time, we can of course not guarantee that a delay will not occur.
+The very common risks associated with road transport make it impossible to guarantee a delivery time, even though we take every step possible to ensure that your goods are delivered within the requested timeframe.
 Should your consignment be of a particularly critical nature, then we recommend you book an Urgent Delivery, which will maximise the chances of no delays, and will also see your fees refunded in full should there still occur an unforeseen delay in your delivery.